 Miriam Chanski v.
 Michigan Education Association

-The Mackinac Center Legal Foundation is filing a lawsuit on behalf of Miriam Chanski, as well as several other plaintiffs, against the Michigan Education Association over the union's misreading of Michigan's right-to-work law.
+The Mackinac Center Legal Foundation filed unfair labor complaints on behalf of Miriam Chanski, as well as several other plaintiffs, against the Michigan Education Association over the union's misreading of Michigan's right-to-work law.
 The union is enforcing an outdated policy referred to as the "August Window," which limits members' ability to exercise their first amendment rights to one month out of the year.
 To read about our other plaintiffs, please visit their respective pages.

 Miriam Chanski, a young kindergarten teacher in the Coopersville Area Public Schools district, had been thinking about her options regarding membership with the Michigan Education Association.
 Then in May 2013, a union representative came to her classroom asking for her credit card or bank account number in order to pay her dues electronically.
 Feeling uncomfortable with releasing this information, Miriam decided now was the time to make a decision regarding her membership with the MEA.
 After careful consideration, she decided to end her membership with the MEA under Michigan’s new right-to-work law.

 Unfortunately, the union is not budging, claiming that Miriam missed the “August Window” to opt out.